mohamedessamhashim/stroke_triage_project/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details (if you plan to add one).
+This project is licensed under the MIT License.

 ## Contact